SirPhemmiey/contactmanager-with-redux/README.md

 ## Contact Manager Web App

-It's a simple project developed with React, Redux and jsonplaceholder fake API
+It's a simple project developed with React, Context API for state management and jsonplaceholder fake API